FHA Guidelines On Student Loans And How It Affect DTI

 HUD’s FHA Guidelines On Student Loans is stated in the Mortgagee Letter (ML) 16-08 for FHA Case Number which is assigned on or after June 30, 2016.
 The Mortgagee will need to state and include the borrower’s monthly student loan payments which are shown on the borrower’s credit report, the borrowers’ student loan agreement.
 Or the student loan borrower’s payment schedule statement and the mortgage underwriter will need to include the monthly student loan debt payments in the calculations of the borrowers’ debt to income ratios.

 In the event, if the borrower’s credit report does not reflect nor show the monthly student loan debt payment, the Lender needs to include the monthly student loan debt payment which is stated in the borrower’s student loan agreement or the student loan payment statement.

 If the mortgage underwriter will be using the monthly student loan debt payment which is reflected on the borrower’s credit report in order to calculate the borrower’s debt to income ratios, no additional paperwork or documentation will be necessary.

 In the event, if the borrower’s credit report does not reflect a monthly student loan debt payment for the student loan, or in the event, if the student loan payment debt on the borrower’s credit report is greater than the actual monthly student loan debt obligations by the borrower, lenders will need to get proof of the student loan debt agreement or the student loan debt payment statement which reflects the actual monthly student loan debt payment.

 DTI FHA Guidelines On Student Loans

-Student loan debts that are not in deferment are classified as an installment loan under HUD:
+Student loan debts that are not in deferment are classified as an installment loans under HUD:

 - The Federal Housing Administration will be counting the actual monthly student loan debt payment of the borrower of the student loan debt